-The consolidated financial statements include the accounts of StorageVault Canada Inc. and the special purpose entity 1712066 Alberta Ltd., both of which are headquartered in Regina, SK.
-The financial statements for the special purpose entity are prepared for the same reporting period as StorageVault Canada Inc. using consistent accounting policies.
+The consolidated financial statements include the accounts of StorageVault Canada Inc. and the consolidated entity 1712066 Alberta Ltd., both of which are headquartered in Regina, SK.
+The financial statements for the consolidated entity are prepared for the same reporting period as StorageVault Canada Inc. using consistent accounting policies.
 All intercompany transactions and balances have been eliminated in the preparation of these consolidated financial statements.